osg-htc/operations/docs/cvmfs-install.md

 CVMFS_HTTP_PROXY=**"http://squid.example.com:3128"**
 </pre>

 CVMFS by default allows any repository to be mounted.
-The recommended =CVMFS_REPOSITORIES= setting is what it is above so that tools such as =cvmfs_config= and =cvmfs_talk= that use known repositories will use two common repositories plus any additional that have been mounted.
+The recommended CVMFS_REPOSITORIES setting is what it is above so that tools such as cvmfs_config and cvmfs_talk that use known repositories will use two common repositories plus any additional that have been mounted.
 You may want to choose a different set of always-known repositories.
 A full list of cern.ch repositories is found at http://cernvm.cern.ch/portal/cvmfs/examples.

-Set up a list of cvmfs HTTP proxies to retrieve from in =CVMFS_HTTP_PROXY=.
-If you do not have any squid at your site follow the instructions to [[InstallFrontierSquid][install squid from OSG]].
+Set up a list of cvmfs HTTP proxies to retrieve from in CVMFS_HTTP_PROXY.
+If you do not have any squid at your site follow the instructions to [InstallFrontierSquid](install squid from OSG).
 Vertical bars separating proxies means to load balance between them and try them all before continuing.
 A semicolon between proxies means to try that one only after the previous ones have failed.
 A special proxy called DIRECT can be placed last in the list to indicate directly connecting to servers if all other proxies fail.
 This is acceptable for small sites but discouraged for large sites because of the potential load that could be put upon the stratum one servers.

-Set up the cache limit in =CVMFS_QUOTA_LIMIT= (in MB).
+Set up the cache limit in CVMFS_QUOTA_LIMIT (in MB).
 The recommended value for most applications is 20000 MB.
 This is the combined limit for all but the osgstorage.org repositories.
-This cache will be stored in =/var/lib/cvmfs= by default; to override the location, set =CVMFS_CACHE_BASE= in =/etc/cvmfs/default.local=.
-Note that an additional 1000 MB is allocated for a separate osgstorage.org repositories cache in =$CVMFS_CACHE_BASE/osgstorage=.
+This cache will be stored in =/var/lib/cvmfs= by default; to override the location, set CVMFS_CACHE_BASE in /etc/cvmfs/default.local.
+Note that an additional 1000 MB is allocated for a separate osgstorage.org repositories cache in $CVMFS_CACHE_BASE/osgstorage.
 To be safe, make sure that at least 20% more than $CVMFS_QUOTA_LIMIT + 1000 MB of space stays available for cvmfs in that filesystem.
 This is very important, since if that space is not available it can cause many I/O errors and application crashes.
 Many system administrators choose to put the cache space in a separate filesystem, which is a good way to manage it.

 # Verifying cvmfs

-After cvmfs is installed, you should be able to see the =/cvmfs= directory.
+After cvmfs is installed, you should be able to see the /cvmfs directory.
 But note that it will initially appear to be empty:

 <pre class="screen">
 </pre>

-Directories within =/cvmfs= will not be mounted until you examine them.
+Directories within /cvmfs will not be mounted until you examine them.
 For instance:

 <pre class="screen">
 total 1